WORKPLACE EQUITY AUDITS

 - You are aware of current events, but are unsure how to respond externally

-- Your competitors have better-defined DEI programs
+- Your competitors have better-defined equity programs

 - You want to communicate proactively